robertquitt/robertquitt.github.io/_posts/2022-03-03-optimizing-c++.md

 #### 3.1.1: Avoiding extra copies to stack

 In the recursive calls, there were some `int` values being copied from the previous `GameState` into the local stack frame before being copied again into the current `GameState`.
-I avoided this by accessing the previous `GameState` members by reference rather than copying them to the new stack.
+I avoided this by accessing the previous `GameState` members by reference rather than copying them to the new stack frame.

 This led to a 6% speedup.